sparkwglebgorev/escpos-netprinter-xtd/README.md

 It should now accept prints on the default port(9100), and you can visualize it with the web application at port 5000.
 I have put a CPU usage limit as a safety, because it completely locked up my two-core PhotonOS host twice.

 ## Known issues
-This is very deep beta software for now, so it has known major defects:
+This is still beta software for now, so it has known major defects:
-- ~~There seems to be an infinite loop which eats up CPU time somewhere, but it's location is unknown.~~ Seems to have been resolved by SocketServer
 - It still uses the Flask development server, so it is unsafe for public networks.
 - The conversion to HTML does not do QR codes (see [issue #59](https://github.com/receipt-print-hq/escpos-tools/issues/59))
-- This still has not been tested with success with a regular POS program (like the [Epson utilities](https://download.epson-biz.com/modules/pos/))
+- ~~This still has not been tested with success with a regular POS program (like the [Epson utilities](https://download.epson-biz.com/modules/pos/))~~ It works with simpler drivers, for example for the MUNBYN ITPP047 printers.